 Quality, ethical sourcing and customer satisfaction are paramount to us.
 We collaborate with Fairtrade growers and the Rainforest Alliance to track down the finest tea leaves worthy of the Mazawattee name.
 Our tea is plucked from the finest tea plantations in India, Sri Lanka, Kenya, China and Indonesia.
 Our tea is then expertly blended and packed in the UK.
 With exotic and distinctive teas from all over the world, we have captured the luscious taste and aroma of the most verdant tea gardens in each cup of tea so you can savour, The Cup that Cheers.

-We understand the value of a good cup of tea, so whichever of our blends you choose, The Cup that Cheers, will bring you a delicious and uplifting cup of tea every time.
-So, put the kettle on and enjoy a little rest, relaxation and rejuvenation with us.
-You'll be happy you chose Mazawattee!
+We understand the value of a good cup of tea, so whichever of our blends you choose, The Cup that Cheers, will bring you a delicious cup of tea every time.
+So, brew a pot of Mazawattee Tea and enjoy a little rest, relaxation and rejuvenation with us.

 A LITTLE TASTE OF HISTORY